SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 ## Troubleshooting

-See [TROUBLESHOOTING](TROUBLESHOOTING.md) for troubleshooting / workarounds.
+See [TROUBLESHOOTING](TROUBLESHOOTING.md) for typical troubleshooting / workarounds.

 ## Issues / Discussions

-If you need to raise any technical issues / discussions regarding this fork and the code changes you can use [Issues](https://github.com/SpeculativeCoder/UnrealEngine/issues) / [Discussions](https://github.com/SpeculativeCoder/UnrealEngine/discussions) (you need your GitHub linked to your Epic Games account to see these or you will see 404 error).
+If you need to raise any technical issues / discussions regarding this fork and the code changes you can use the [Issues](https://github.com/SpeculativeCoder/UnrealEngine/issues) or [Discussions](https://github.com/SpeculativeCoder/UnrealEngine/discussions) sections for the fork (you need your GitHub linked to your Epic Games account to see these or you will see 404 error).

-If interested in a more in-depth discussion of the development / code etc. there are some notes in a [COMMENTARY](https://github.com/SpeculativeCoder/UnrealEngine/wiki/COMMENTARY) wiki page which I will aim to add to over time (you need your GitHub linked to your Epic Games account to see this or you will see 404 error).
+If interested in a more technical commentary of the development / code etc. there are some notes in the wiki under [COMMENTARY](https://github.com/SpeculativeCoder/UnrealEngine/wiki/COMMENTARY) which I will aim to add to over time (you need your GitHub linked to your Epic Games account to see this or you will see 404 error).

 Also there could be some general HTML5 plugin discussion in Unreal Slackers Discord https://unrealslackers.org/ in the **#web** channel (but note this channel is for general discussion of Unreal on the web, including the <a href="https://docs.unrealengine.com/5.1/en-US/pixel-streaming-in-unreal-engine/">Pixel Streaming</a> technology).